 Since these types of cases are often complex, we strongly recommend that you speak with a qualified New Jersey workers’ compensation lawyer regarding your claim.
 For a free and confidential consultation with one of our workers’ compensation attorneys, call us at 888-675-7607 or complete our online form.

-Few insurance carriers voluntarily pay (or at least fully pay) this benefit.
+This is the third benefit of workers’ compensation and most people (even lawyers) know the least about this benefit.
+This benefit is potentially payable in most cases where your injury is more than minor, but you should retain a lawyer to fully pursue this benefit in Workers’ Compensation Court.Few insurance carriers voluntarily pay (or at least fully pay) this benefit.
 Even if your workers’ compensation carrier has voluntarily paid for your medical treatment and your temporary disability benefits, you may still be entitled to permanent partial disability.
 We can file a Claim Petition on your behalf and ask the Workers’ Compensation Judge to award you this benefit.
 If you receive such compensation, it is a tax-free benefit to you.
 The Judge of Compensation will usually award this benefit approximately one year after you complete active medical treatment.

 We strongly recommend that you consult with an experienced workers’ compensation attorney who will make sure you receive all the benefits to which you may be entitled.
-For a free consultation with a member of Petro Cohen’s workers’ comp team, give us a call at 888-675-7607 or complete our online form and someone will be in touch with you promptly.
+For a free consultation with a member of Petro Cohen, P.C. workers’ comp team, give us a call at 888-675-7607 or complete our online form and someone will be in touch with you promptly.